keriwarr/orangejoos/README.md

 - Hook up the provided LALR(1) parser, in order to generate a parser DFA.
 - Use the parser DFA to parse the tokens.
+- Read through the JLS spec for compiler errors.
+That is, errors that are not explicit in the grammar.

 [grammar/joos1s.bnf]: grammar/joos1s.bnf